- Plesk for Linux

 Third-party solutions that search for rootkits or malware provides the scanning based on known malware and can miss the ones that were never detected before.
 As a result, the report will be inaccurate.

+Contact 3rd party security company to investigate the root cause.
 Do not change anything on the server before the investigation starts.
 It will help to avoid losing traces and evidence.